JakubJanowski/PostgreSqlInAString/README.md

 ![image](https://github.com/JakubJanowski/PostgreSqlInAString/assets/19607303/7b5ed2e4-240e-4348-afb8-8b3ed53e0631)

-The default colors except for parameter color are a mix of 50% default string color and 50% default SQL token color.
-This means that the highlighted text will have an orange tint, which is by design, to not overwhelm you when combined with other C# syntax as it is still just a string.
+The default colors except for parameter placeholder color are a mix of 50% default string color and 50% default SQL token color.
+This means that the highlighted text will have an orange tint, which is by design, to not overwhelm when combined with other C# syntax as it is still just a string literal.

 # Possible further improvements